Sebiworld/AppApi/README.md

 });
 ```

-With the response you will get both - an accesstoken and a new refreshtoken:
+With the response you will get both - an access-token and a new refresh-token:

 ```jsonc
 {